Log: Colombia

 Fig 2.
 My latest read and the Rey Naranjo "Small Bibliographic Log" in Santa Inés, Sasaima.

 Before Comma Directory I have been logging in journals, the analog way.
 However, I rarely keep them around and I almost never have wanted to re-read my entries.
-Too self-conscious of my writing, unfettered and unedited.
+Too self-conscious of my own writing, unfettered and unedited.
 However, recently I have made the effort to keep the same journal, and also keep two additional analog logs on books and films.
 These logs are from the Rey Naranjo Editorial House, which is part of Bogotá’s very vibrant artistic scene.
-Their design is quite nice, they are compact and portable, and there’s a bit of humor and character infused to them.
+Their design is quite nice, they are compact and portable, and there’s a bit of humor and character infused into them.
 I’ve also managed to keep an agenda for the first time, which I bought at the beginning of the year in Oaxaca, that has also served as a nice writing space.
 More on writing next time.

 - Andrea